 - iSupplyEnergy is now owned by EDF Energy, one of the big six energy companies in the U.K., ensuring a higher standard of energy provision.

-- Despite the recent scandal for which the company was punished, they have favourable ratings from their customer base.
+- Despite a scandal for which the company was punished, they had favourable ratings from their customer base.

-- The reviews about this company may be mixed, but customers agree that the price is competitive and cheaper than most providers.
+- The reviews about this company may have been mixed, but customers agreed that the price was competitive and cheaper than most providers.

 Who are the iSupply Group?

-iSupply Group first started operating in 2012 and is based in Bournemouth.
+iSupply Group first started operating in 2012 and was based in Bournemouth.
 The company started initially by providing electricity until 2015 when it added gas to its product line.

 In 2017, the company was acquired by the Swedish company Vattenfall, which serves more than 9 million customers across Europe. iSupplyEnergy kept the name, employees, and offices in the deal.